Natural Resources Canada (NRCan) participating energy advisors

 If you are interested in becoming an energy advisor contact a service organization for existing or new homes in your area to inquire about your options.

-In order to participate in NRCan’s housing initiatives, energy advisors must demonstrate knowledge and experience in areas such as:
+Energy advisors must demonstrate knowledge and experience in areas such as:

 - Residential construction practices for low-rise housing